Quantum many-body Jarzynski equality and dissipative noise on a digital quantum computer: Statistical fluctuations due to a finite number of measurements

 where $s$ denotes the number of shots.
 This expression is the variance of a binomial distribution for an event occurring with probability ${\e^{-\beta E^\mathrm{i}_m}}/{Z_\mathrm{i}}$.

-The second way an error can occur, is through a measurement of $K_{m\rightarrow n}$.
+The second way an error can occur is through a measurement of $K_{m\rightarrow n}$.
 We can write

 where $\tilde{K}_{m\rightarrow n}$ comprises any unitary or doubly-stochastic contributions that Jarzynski's equality is insensitive to.
-Using the (simplifying) assumption that the correct size of each matrix element is roughly ${1}/{D}$ with $D=2^L$ (this is justified by using a scrambling circuit, and becomes more accurate with increasing system size $L\gg 1$), the error of $\delta K_{m\rightarrow n}$ scales as
+Using the (simplifying) assumption that the correct size of each matrix element is roughly ${1}/{D}$ with $D=2^L$ (this is justified by using a scrambling circuit, and becomes more accurate with increasing system size $L\gg 1$), the error of $\delta K_{m\rightarrow n}$ scales with the number of measurement shots as

 This is again the standard deviation for a binomial process of an event with probability ${1}/{D}$ and an effective number of repetitions ${s \e^{-\beta {E^\mathrm{i}_m}}}/{Z_\mathrm{i}}$.
 We used here $(1-{1}/{D})\approx 1$.